John Hattig

+Playing career

 Hatting attended Southern High School in Santa Rita, Guam.
 Hattig attracted the attention of scouts on the recommendation of his uncle, Keith Hattig, who had played in the California Angels farm system.
 He was selected by the Boston Red Sox in the 25th round of the 1998 Major League Baseball draft.

 He became the first player from Guam to play in Major League Baseball on August 19, 2006, in a game against the Baltimore Orioles.
 He recorded his first major league hit on September 1 against the Boston Red Sox (who had traded him to Toronto in 2004), and his first double and RBI (he recorded three of them in this game) on September 13 against the Seattle Mariners.
 A free agent after the 2007 season, Hattig signed a minor league contract with the New York Mets, but was released before playing a game with them.

 He signed with the Reno Silver Sox of the Golden Baseball League on May 12, 2008.

+Personal life

 Hattig was arrested in Tamuning, Guam in July 2021 and charged with four felonies, namely two counts of possession of a Schedule II controlled substance, possession of a firearm without a firearms identification card and possession of a concealed firearm as a third-degree felony.
 At the time, he was working for the government of Guam.